To help you enjoy a carefree winter, follow our five easy steps to protect your home from the cold:

 - Open all taps to drain the system quickly

-- Soak up and block escaping water with thick towels
+- Soak up/block off escaping water with thick towels

-- If water has leaked near electrics or into any appliances switch them off at the mains
+- If water has leaked near your electrics or into any electrical appliances, switch them off at the mains

-- Turn off taps once pipework is repaired
+- Turn off taps once the pipework is repaired to avoid further flooding

 From health to heating – where to find other useful information